z-bj/Legacy_portolio/README.md

 # Legacy Portfolio

 This GitHub repository contains my legacy web development portfolio, which I created as part of the freeCodeCamp Responsive Web Design Certification.
-The objective of the project was to use HTML and plain CSS to build five responsive web pages that fulfill freeCodeCamp's user stories.
+The objective of the certification was to use HTML and plain CSS to build five responsive web pages that fulfill freeCodeCamp's user stories.
+This is the fifth.

 ## Description

-The legacy portfolio showcases my web development skills and experience through five web pages, each with a different focus.
+The portfolio showcases my web responsive development skills and experience through five web pages, each with a different focus.
 The pages are designed to be visually appealing, responsive, and easy to navigate.

 The portfolio includes the following pages: